-English KS2: Tell a story
+English KS2: Create a story

 This short film presents a real-life context for telling a story and challenges children to tell a story as a short news report.